What is The Immune System? (4-6)

 Sometimes your body needs help fighting off infections.
 This is why your doctor will sometimes give you medicine.

 The really good thing about our immune system is that after fighting off the infection, the body remembers the germ and how to fight it.
 This is why people usually only get sick once with the same germ.
 Chickenpox or measles are good examples.
 You might not be familiar with chickenpox or measles because you have protection from them from vaccines.
 This protection is called immunity.
-Immunity can come from previous infection or from a vaccine.
+Immunity can come from a previous infection or from a vaccine.

 All lessons & quizzes are free!